History of Thalassery: Thalassery Fort

 The Raja of Kolathunad laid the foundation stone for Thalassery fort.
 The Prince gave the fort and adjoining land to the British on 20 August 1708.
 The fort was later modified and extended by the British East India Company.

-Meanwhile Kurungot Nair continued his attack, until, in September 1719, he suspended hostilities and formally entered into a friendship treaty with the British.
+Meanwhile Kurungot Nair continued his attack, until, in September1719, he suspended hostilities and formally entered into a friendship treaty with the British.
 The treaty gave them permission to trade pepper in Thalassery without paying duty.
-After the construction of the fort Thalassery grew into a prominent trade center and a port in British Malabar.
+After the construction of the fort, Thalassery grew into a prominent trade center and a port in British Malabar.
 The British won administrative authority over Malabar after annexation from Tipu Sultan in the Battle of Sree Rangapatnam.
 Thalassery became the capital of British North Malabar.
 When English companies united in 1702, the affiliated factories under Bombay were Karwar, Tellicherry, Calicut and Anjengo.
-Factory administration was conducted by a Chief and councillors, known as 'factors'.
+Factory administration was conducted by a chief and councilors, known as 'factors'.